fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 #### 8.22 Up to date cache and book recommendations

-If you fetch the book recommendations with GraphQL, ensure somehow that the books view is kept up to date.
+If you did the previous exercise, that is fetch the books in a genre with GraphQL, ensure somehow that the books view is kept up to date.
 So when a new book is added, the books view is updated **at least** when a genre selection button is pressed.

 <i>When new genre selection is not done, the view does not have to be updated. </i>